sahadnk72/sahadnk72.github.io/_posts/2018-12-12-office-subd.md

 Basically, if any user who has already been authenticated (or going to authenticate), "clicked" on a crafted link with the above changes, the tokens would get leaked and this token can be exchanged for a session token and subsequently an account takeover would result.

+In the below screenshot, you can see the tokens getting leaked to the server I control:

 <img src="https://raw.githubusercontent.com/sahadnk72/sahadnk72.github.io/master/files/outlook.jpg" />
 <a href="https://www.safetydetective.com/blog/microsoft-outlook/"></a>
 ### Media Coverage:

 This finding has gained some media attention.
 A few of them are listed below: